percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

   /data/backups/inc1
   /data/backups/inc2

-To prepare the base backup, you need to run :option:`xtrabackup --prepare` as usual, but prevent the rollback phase:
+To prepare the base backup, you need to run `xtrabackup --prepare` as usual, but prevent the rollback phase:

 .. code-block:: bash